awsmug/torro-forms/README.txt

 = 1.0.0 beta 20 =
 * Refactoring Core
+* Added restrictions API
+* Restriction checks on "All Visitors" can be switched off now

 = 1.0.0 beta 19 =
 * Added russian language files (Thanks to [@kosm])